-Office of HIV/AIDS and Infectious Disease Policy, Office of the Assistant Secretary for Health, Office of the Secretary, Department of Health and Human Services.
+Office of Infectious Disease and HIV/AIDS Policy (OIDP), Office of the Assistant Secretary for Health (OASH), Office of the Secretary, Department of Health and Human Services.

-This notice will serve to announce that the U.S. Department of Health and Human Services (HHS) is seeking nominations of non-federal individuals who represent diverse scientific disciplines and views and are interested in being considered for appointment to the Tick-Borne Disease Working Group (Working Group).
-Resumes or curricula vitae from qualified individuals who wish to be considered for appointment as a member of the Working Group are currently being accepted.
+This notice will serve to announce that the U.S. Department of Health and Human Services (HHS) is seeking nominations of non-federal public (public) individuals who represent diverse scientific disciplines and views and are interested in being considered for appointment to the Tick-Borne Disease Working Group (TBDWG).
+Resumes or curricula vitae from qualified individuals who wish to be considered for appointment as a member of the TBDWG are currently being accepted.

 Start Further Info

 James Berger, MS, MT (ASCP), SBB, Senior Advisor for Blood and Tissue Policy; Telephone: (202) 795-7608; Email address: email@example.com.
 Website information about activities of the TBDWG, as well as the Charter, can be found at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/index.html.

 End Further Info